 Summary: Best Options for Refinished Tubs

-For a refinished tub: PVC-backing mat or teak slat mat inside the tub.
+For a refinished tub: PVC-backing mat inside the tub.
 Fabric mat for the floor outside the tub.
-No suction cups, no adhesive treads.
+No suction cups, no adhesive treads, and no teak mats inside the tub.

 For everything else that affects how long your finish lasts, see the full refinished bathtub care guide.